aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2019-6-8-Driven-Development.md

         <figcaption class="caption">TDD Steps</figcaption>
     </div>
     <div class="toright">
-        <p>TDD can be defined as a programming practice that instructs developers to write new code only if an automated test has failed.
+        <p>a short for test-driven-development, TDD can be defined as a programming practice that instructs developers to write new code only if an automated test has failed.
 This avoids duplication of code.
 TDD means "Test Driven Development".
 The primary goal of TDD is to make the code clearer, simple and bug-free.</p>
         <h4>Advantages of TDD</h4>
         <ul>
             <li>Early bug notification.</li>